spacebeam/research/site/content/download.md

 ## Hosted
 Hosted systems have been reported to run on Debian, Ubuntu and CentOS Linux.

-You can use LuaRocks to install the SHA/OS cube-cli on Linux.
+You can use LuaRocks to install the SHA/OS cube on Linux.

 ``luarocks install cube-cli``